ABHAY-100/Bunkr/README.md

 - **Better Data Presentation** 📈 - Clean, user-friendly interface that actually makes your attendance data understandable
 - **Ezygo Integration** 🔄 - Use your existing ezygo credentials - no new accounts needed
 - **Real-time Updates** ⚡ - Get instant updates on your attendance status and skip calculations
+- **Track Status Changes** 📝 – Get notified when your attendance is updated (e.g., from Absent to Duty Leave)
 - **Mobile Friendly** 📱 - Access your attendance data on any device, anywhere

 <br />